w3c/wai-dynamic-planning/source/initiate/set_goals.html.erb.md

 {:.introduction}
 Define project accessibility goals that are specific, measurable, achievable, relevant, and time-targeted.
 This helps to focus your team, clarifies what activities need to be planned, defines what deliverables are required and when, and ensures that successful delivery is easily determined.

-Goals may address the accessibility of a single website or online service, or may be more related to broader integration of accessibility into development processes and policies.
+Goals may address the accessibility of a single website, or may be more related to broader integration of accessibility into development processes and policies.

 Examples goals might include: